alexellis/arkade/README.md

 ## Support arkade 👋

-Arkade is built to save you time at work so you can focus and get productive quickly.
+Arkade is built to save you time so you can focus and get productive quickly.

 <a href="https://github.com/sponsors/alexellis/">
 <img alt="Sponsor this project" src="https://github.com/alexellis/alexellis/blob/master/sponsor-today.png" width="90%">